vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 feedback from other donors to the primary donor.
-That's because the primary donor makes decisions at the timescale of a year or more, and when it decides whether to donate next year, it is more likely to donate more if the recipient charity has been able to grow more due to other donations.
+That's because the primary donor makes decisions at the timescale of a year or more, and when it decides whether to donate next year, it is more likely to donate more if the donee has been able to grow more due to other donations.

 In the case of Open Phil, their rule to limit funding to 50% of the